Trump revives the Presidential Fitness Test, a rite of passage for schoolchildren for decades

 The announcement also came as Trump readies the United States to host the 2025 Ryder Cup, 2026 FIFA World Cup games and the 2028 Summer Olympics.
 He also signed a different executive order earlier this month mandating that federal authorities clarify whether college athletes can be considered employees of the schools they play for.

 Trump on Thursday said the council, known formally as the President’s Council on Sports, Fitness, and Nutrition, will also deal with various issues on college athletics, such as the transfer portal that has more easily allowed athletes to switch from school to school.
-The council will also develop criteria for a Presidential Fitness Award.
+The council, which will have up to 30 members, will also develop criteria for a Presidential Fitness Award.
 The fitness test will be administered by his health secretary, Robert F. Kennedy Jr.

 In the test, children had to run and perform situps, pullups or pushups and a sit-and-reach test, but the program changed in 2012.
 It evolved into the Youth Fitness Program, which the government said “moved away from recognizing athletic performance to providing a barometer on student’s health.”
 Then-first lady Michelle Obama also promoted her “Let's Move” initiative focused on reducing childhood obesity through diet and exercise.